(NEW YORK) -- Here's the latest information on the COVID-19 coronavirus as of 9:30 a.m. ET.

 Latest reported numbers in the United States per Johns Hopkins University

-At least 164,610 diagnosed cases in 50 states + the District of Columbia, Puerto Rico, Guam.
-This is now more than any other country.
+There are at least 1,551,853 diagnosed cases in 50 states + the District of Columbia, Puerto Rico and Guam.
+This is more than in any other country.

 Latest reported deaths per state